PrestaShop/prestashop-specs/core/back-office/shop-parameters/product-settings/Product Setting Page.md

 Example: the product "iPod Shuffle" is no longer available in the "Blue" attribute in our shop.

-**If this preferenc is active and you enabled the "Allow ordering of out-of-stock products" option**, then they will be able to add the unavailable combination to their carts.
+**When this option is enabled as well as the "Allow ordering out-of-stock products" option**, the customers are able to add unavailable combinations to their cart.

 **If the preferentce is disable and if the product has a single attribute**, the combination of the products no longer available and the attribute will be hidden